-- Advertising revenue received from an advertiser whose headquarters is in Illinois. - Fees received by a broadcaster from its viewers or listeners in Illinois. - In the case of fees received by a broadcaster from the producer or other owner of the contents of a program, the percentage of the fees equal to the percentage of the broadcast's viewing or listening audience located in Illinois. - In the case of a person who owns the contents of a program and who provides the contents to a broadcaster for a fee or other charge, the fees received for that program from a broadcaster located in Illinois.
+- advertising revenue received from an advertiser whose headquarters is in Illinois; - fees received by a broadcaster from its viewers or listeners in Illinois; - in the case of fees received by a broadcaster from the producer or other owner of the contents of a program, the percentage of the fees equal to the percentage of the broadcast's viewing or listening audience located in Illinois; or in the case of a person who owns the contents of a program and who provides the contents to a broadcaster for a fee or other charge, the fees received for that program from a broadcaster located in Illinois.

 If the "sales everywhere" amount includes gross receipts from the licensing, sale, or other disposition of patents, copyrights, trademarks, and other similar items of intangible personal property, and the receipts are not covered by the broadcasting rules, then these receipts should be allocated in Illinois to the extent the item is used in Illinois during the year the gross receipts are included in gross income.

-An item is used in Illinois if the commercial domicile of the licensee or purchaser of a trademark or other item of intangible personal property is in Illinois.
+An item is used in Illinois if

-- a patent is employed in production, fabrication, manufacturing, or other processing in Illinois or if the patented product is produced in Illinois. - copyrighted material is printed or other publications originated in Illinois.
+- a patent is employed in production, fabrication, manufacturing, or other processing in Illinois or if the patented product is produced in Illinois; - copyrighted material is printed or other publications originated in Illinois; or - the commercial domicile of the licensee or purchaser of a trademark or other item of intangible personal property is in Illinois.